 Growth-Oriented, Flexible and Conservative Capital Structure: Our capital structure provides us with the resources, financial flexibility and the capacity to support the future growth of our business.
 Since our initial public offering, we have raised capital through three public offerings of our common stock, two public offerings of preferred stock and through sales of common stock under our at-the-market equity offering programs.
 We currently have an at-the-market equity offering program pursuant to which we may sell from time to time up to an aggregate of \$400.0 million of our common stock through sales agents.
 As of the filing date of this Annual Report on Form 10-K, we have sold \$336.6 million of our common stock under this at-the-market equity offering program, leaving us with the capacity to issue up to \$63.4 million of additional shares.
-We have a \$450 million senior unsecured credit facility consisting of a \$100 million unsecured term loan facility and a \$350 million unsecured revolving credit facility, leaving \$350.0 million available.
+We have a \$450 million senior unsecured credit facility consisting of a \$100 million unsecured term loan facility and a \$350 million unsecured revolving credit facility.
+As of the filing date of this Annual Report on Form 10-K, we did not have any borrowings outstanding under the unsecured revolving credit facility, leaving \$350.0 million available.
 The credit facility has an accordion feature that permits us to request additional lender commitments up to an additional aggregate \$550.0 million, which may be comprised of additional revolving commitments, term loan commitments or any combination thereof, subject to certain conditions.
 As of December 31, 2018, our ratio of net debt to total market capitalization was 15.8%.